City of Refugees: The Story of Three Newcomers Who Breathed Life into a Dying American Town

 The authors explore how social control efforts have adapted and changed over time—and how some efforts have inadvertently contributed to the problems they are trying to alleviate.

 Effective Diversity, Equity, Accessibility, Inclusion, and Anti-racism Practices for Museums: From the Inside Out

 Equal parts autobiography, cautionary tale, and actionable recommendations, for this book, published in partnership with the American Alliance of Museums, Shellman draws from her nearly three-decade career of being “the only one in the room.”

 Just Pursuit: A Black Prosecutor’s Fight for Fairness

-Through Coates’s experience as a Black female prosecutor for the U.S. Department of Justice, readers have a front-row seat in the courtroom as a parade of Black and brown defendants are hauled in and systemic racism plays out.
+Through her experience as a Black female prosecutor for the U.S. Department of Justice, Coates offers an insider’s look at courtroom proceedings as a parade of Black and brown defendants are hauled in and systemic racism plays out.